Post-Incident Response Activities: Elevated Lead and Chromium Levels in Cinnamon Applesauce Pouches

 Additional Activities

-The FDA is continuing work to optimize oversight of foreign firms and imported foods, including through increased and more targeted import screening.
+The FDA is continuing work to optimize oversight of foreign suppliers and imported foods, including through increased and more targeted import screening.
 The agency will continue to explore additional surveillance, as well as prevention and compliance activities.

-In addition to continued work with manufacturers, distributors, and retailers to remove unsafe products from the market and further investigation into the sources of lead contamination, the FDA is also continuing to sample through its Toxic Elements monitoring program, targeted assignments, and through testing by states.
+In addition to continued work with manufacturers, distributors, and retailers to remove unsafe products from the market and further investigation into the sources of lead contamination, the FDA is also continuing to sample food through its Toxic Elements monitoring program, targeted assignments, and through testing by states.
 This testing of a variety of foods includes colored spices offered for sale in the U.S. Imported foods with levels of toxic elements that may be unsafe can be placed on Import Alert 99-42 and detained without physical examination.
 In addition, our previous and ongoing sampling at import has prevented some cinnamon with elevated lead levels from entering U.S. commerce; however, like all of our surveillance activities, these monitoring programs only evaluate a small subset of the commodity being imported.
 Ultimately, it is the responsibility of the manufacturers and the importers to ensure the safety of the products entering the U.S. market.
 The FDA also works on several fronts to combat economically motivated adulteration, especially adulteration that leads to food safety hazards.
 Our efforts include signals monitoring, risk prioritization, surveillance, and enforcement actions.